Camp Naco, Arizona, also called Fort Naco and Fort Newell, began as a military camp in southeast Arizona as part of the Mexican Border Project.

-It was one of the last forts built in the continental territory and is the only remaining border fort out of several that were constructed during the Mexican Revolution.
+It was one of the last forts built in the continental territory and is the only remaining border fort out of several constructed during the Mexican Revolution.

-Soldiers were first stationed at the camp in November 1910 and remained in the community due to continued fighting across the border, including the Battle of Naco in 1913 and the later Siege of Naco in 1915 in Sonora, Mexico.
+Soldiers were first stationed at the camp in November 1910.
+They remained in the community due to continued fighting across the border, including the Battle of Naco in 1913 and the later Siege of Naco in 1915 in Sonora, Mexico.

-Subsequent to Pancho Villa’s attack on Columbus, New Mexico in 1916, Naco, Arizona was a staging area for American troops protecting the border.
+After Pancho Villa attacked Columbus, New Mexico, in 1916, Naco, Arizona was a staging area for American troops protecting the border.
 Fort Huachuca assigned African American Buffalo Soldier units to its Naco Cantonment from 1911 to 1924.
 Their duties focused on patrolling the border and protecting U.S. citizens who came to Naco to watch Mexican Revolution battles raging across the line.

-A number of military posts along the U.S./Mexico border were to provide a show of force and to deter rebel activity on American soil.
+Several military posts along the U.S./Mexico border provided a show of force to deter rebel activity on American soil.

 Camp Naco was established in 1917 as part of the Mexican Border Project.
 Two years later, in 1919, an official fort began to be constructed.
 Building continued until 1922, as part of the United States War Department’s Border Defense Construction.
 It was the only post constructed of adobe as part of the border defense and is the only site in Arizona still standing today.